A production possibilities curve is crucial for keeping track of your business. It allows you to accurately analyse its productivity.

 • Logistics to bring your products to market.

-Similarly, some products, like mobile apps or web development projects don’t actually require raw materials.
+Similarly, some products, like mobile apps or web development projects, don’t require raw materials.
 Instead, they rely entirely on intangible resources.

 What are Production Possibility Outputs?

 Outputs are much simpler to get your head around.
-That is, this is the quantity of your products which you can actually create.
-Again, when you create simple physical products, this is pretty self explanatory.
+That is, this is the quantity of your products you can create.
+Again, when you create simple physical products, this is pretty self-explanatory.

-If you have a service business, or create digital products, things get a little bit trickier.
+If you have a service business or create digital products, things get slightly trickier.

-In this case, the output might be measured in terms of the number of clients or customers you can provide with a service.
-Alternatively, it might be measured in terms of the number of hours labour you can provide for a project.
+In this case, the output might be measured by the number of clients or customers you can provide with a service.
+Alternatively, it might be measured in terms of the hours of labour you can provide for a project.

-Your outputs might also take the form of research and development time, or internal investment.
+Your outputs might also include research and development time or internal investment.

-Take a look at the following table in order to understand the construction of the curve.
+Look at the following table to understand the construction of the curve.
 For simplicity’s sake, let’s assume that your business’s only resource is labour, with a maximum of six workers.

 Production possibilities table